essenciary/TicTacToe.jl/doc/README.md

 └─────┴───┴───┴───┘
 ```

-## Making some moves
+## Make your move

 Now that we can render the gameboard, it's time to add the logic for placing the Xs and Os.
-We'll define the `at` function which retrieves the cell _at_ a certain pair of coordinates, for example the cell at B,2 which is the center of the board.
+We'll define the `at` function which retrieves the cell _at_ a certain pair of coordinates, for example the cell at B,2 (the center of the board).
 We'll also add the matching `at!` function which will be used for setting a cell's value.
 The first iteration looks like this:

 ```julia
 const labels = Dict{Char,Int}(A => 1, B => 2, C => 3)